zebrunner/community-edition/docs/user-guide.md

 </br>
 <b>provider</b> - This property is for add provider for test job.
 </br>
-<b>jenkinsAutoScreenshot</b> - This property is for running jobs with screenshots in test results.
+<b>jenkinsAutoScreenshot</b> - This property is a boolean parameter mostly to enable auto_screenshot which is disabled by default.
 </br>
-<b>jenkinsEnableVideo</b> - This property is for running jobs with video recording.
+<b>jenkinsEnableVideo</b> - This property is a boolean parameter mostly to disable video recording which is enabled by default.
 </br>

 ## Support Channel